Skip to content

 1. State Change Events: Notifications that are safe to send to all connected clients (e.g., notifications/tools/list_changed, notifications/resources/list_changed, notifications/prompts/list_changed, notifications/roots/list_changed).
 These are received via persistent Server-Sent Events (SSE) connections the broker maintains to all backend MCP servers using the broker's configured authentication credentials.

-2. Client-Specific Events: Events related to specific client sessions that are streamed as part of tool call responses:
+2. Client-Specific Events: Events related to specific client sessions that are streamed as part of tool call POST responses:

 3. Progress updates for long-running tool calls